Before you continue, be aware that this procedure is NOT approved by Cisco. Neither Cisco nor I will be responsible for any loss caused by this.

 To extract/inject the boot sector, you need some disc image tools like UltraISO.
 (You may also use other ISO tools with similar features)

-Step 1: Extract the boot sector
+Step 1: Get the boot file

 Put a bootable CUCM disc into the DVD drive and launch UltraISO.
 Go to menu "Bootable > Extract Boot File from CD/DVD..."